-Home > News & Views > News from Jim Clark Photo - July 18, 2017
+Home > News & Views > News from Jim Clark Photo - September 2, 2017

-News from Jim Clark Photo - July 18, 2017
+News from Jim Clark Photo - September 2, 2017

 My 2017 workshop season has been a big success and each session has been with some wonderful and eager students.
 I still have two workshops left for the year and they will be in October and November.
 For 2018, I am scheduled for four spring workshops and two autumn workshops for the Chincoteague Bay Field Station, which will also be my eight year serving as nature photography instructor for them.
 I will also be one of the instructors for the field station's Delmarva Nature & Wildlife Photograhpy Summit, which will be sometime in November 2018 (more details later).

 You'll soon discover that a nature photography workshop with Jim Clark is really a "working" workshop.To learn more, visit the Chincoteague Bay Field Station

 One of my marsh images from the eastern shore was selected for a major exhibit at the new Harriet Tubman Underground Railroad Visitor Center near the Blackwater National Wildlife Refuge in Maryland.
 Two of my images were selected as the website banners for North Atlantic Waterfowl Venture of the U.S. Fish and Wildlife Service.
 Two more images were selected by the U.S. Fish and Wildlife Service for use by their Atlantic Joint Venture website.

 Hope your autumn season is colorful, fun and memorable.
 I'm hoping to sneak out and return to my beloved home state of West Virginia to do some fall photography as well.
 Take care.